gitpod-io/retired-gatsby-website/src/blog/dev-env-as-code.md

 ![Photo by [Clément H](https://unsplash.com/@clemhlrdt?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/12000/0*_7n4Htwk2Iz-r9qA)*Photo by [Clément H](https://unsplash.com/@clemhlrdt?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)*

 ### **Automated IDE Setup**
-> Disclaimer: I am affiliated with some of the tools mentioned below.

 The Docker approach gets a bit clumsy if your development tools have a UI such as a desktop IDE.
 You can package them in Docker, but you have to expose the IDE’s UI through X11.
 Another alternative is to go with a terminal editor like vim, but of course, that is not an option for most of us.